Blond Bombshell Hannah Palmer Wows In Tiny White Bikini In Double-Photo Update

-Once again, Hannah Palmer is doing what she does best by posing for a sexy photo.
+Once again, Hannah Palmer is doing what she does best.
+She is posing for a sexy photo.

-The blond bombshell is quickly becoming one of the most well-known models on the planet and her social media following definitely proves it.
-Currently, the model boasts well over 800,000 fans on Instagram alone and it’s likely only a matter of time until she hits the 1 million mark.
-The social media star delights fans with plenty of bikini-clad and lingerie-clad shots and each and every photo garners rave reviews.
+The blond bombshell is quickly becoming a really well-known model, with her social media following definitely proving that assertion.
+Currently, Hannah boasts nearly 900,000 fans on Instagram and it is likely only a matter of time before she hits the 1 million mark.
+The social media star delights fans with plenty of bikinis and lingerie-clad shots while each and every photo garners rave reviews.

-In the most recent post that was shared for her army of fans, Hannah sizzles in another NSFW outfit.
+In the most recent post shared for her army of fans, Hannah sizzles in another NSFW outfit.
 In the first photo in the series of two, the blond bombshell strikes a pose at the beach.
-Hannah does not specifically mention where she is in the stunning shot but the scenery looks almost as good as she does.
+Hannah does not specifically mention where she is posing for the stunning shot but the scenery looks almost as good as she does.
 For the photo op, Hannah sits in the sand, popping her booty toward the camera while rocking a tiny pair of white bikini bottoms that show off her toned legs.

-On the top, Palmer playfully tugs at her cropped, tie-dye sweater and offers glimpses of her taut tummy.
+On the top, Palmer playfully tugs at her cropped, tie-dye sweater which allows glimpses of her taut tummy.
 The model looks directly into the camera, wearing her long, blond locks down and slightly waved.
-Palmer also rocks a gorgeous face of makeup in photo number one that comes complete with eyeliner, mascara, highlighter, and blush.
+In photo number one, Palmer also rocks a gorgeous face of makeup that comes complete with eyeliner, mascara, highlighter, and blush.

-And the second photo in the series may be even hotter than the first.
-In the snapshot, Palmer kneels in the sand and strikes another hot pose.
-While clad in the same outfit as the first photo, Hannah shows off a little more of her toned tummy in this particular shot.
-The model credits retailer Revolve for the sexy outfit and since the post went live on her account a short time ago, it’s earned her plenty of attention.
+And the second photo in the series seems to be even hotter than the first.
+In the snapshot, Palmer kneels in the sand to strike another hot pose.
+While clad in the same outfit as is seen in the first photo, Hannah shows off a little more of her toned tummy.
+The model credits retailer Revolve for the sexy outfit.

-So far, the post has racked up over 21,000 likes and nearly 300 comments.
+Since the post went live on her account a short time ago, the upload has earned her plenty of attention.
+So far, the post has racked up more than 21,000 likes and nearly 300 comments.
 Some fans took to the photo to let Palmer know that she looks stunning while countless others commented on her amazing figure.
-A few more simply flooded the comments section with flame and heart emoji.
+More fans flooded the comments section with flame and heart emoji.

 “Wow you look incredible,” one fan wrote with a series of heart-eye emoji.